ekumenlabs/drake/drake/examples/maliput_sample/README.md

 ## Description

-This is a sample program that opens a Monolane file and prints all its junctions, segments and lanes.
+This is a sample program that opens a Monolane file and prints all its junctions, segments, lanes and branch points.

 ## To build